 In the residence palace at Amalienborg, many of the collection’s modern sculptures can be found; among others are Hans Pauli Olsen’s busts of the Royal Couple and their two sons.
 Moreover, at Fredensborg Palace, the Prince Consort keeps his large private collection of Asiatic jade figures and African masks, which are occasionally exhibited.

 The Royal House’s largest publicly-accessible collection of modern sculptures is found in the park by Marselisborg Palace.
-Here, through several decades, the Royal Couple have gathered some 30 modern sculptures, including a five meter high vase by Peter Brandes along with works by, among others, Piet Hein, Robert Jacobsen, Poul Isbak and Jens Flemming Søren in company with some sculptures by the Prince Consort himself.
+Here, through several decades, the Royal Couple have gathered some 30 modern sculptures, including a five meter high vase by Peter Brandes along with works by, among others, Piet Hein, Robert Jacobsen, Poul Isbak and Jens Flemming Søren in company with some sculptures by Prince Henrik himself.